 4. Food quality and Execution

+Even though a lot of effort goes into perfecting the recipe through trials before being officially placed on the menu, if the customers don’t like it, there is no point in it.
 Chef Irvine says, “More often it’s because of a breakdown in the chain of command and quality control.
-Day-in and day-out food preparation and presentation becomes routine – sometimes almost a factory-like motion – and can lead to steps being skipped and key ingredients missed over a period of time.”
+Day-in and day-out food preparation and presentation become routine – sometimes almost a factory-like motion – and can lead to steps being skipped and key ingredients missed over a period of time.”

 5. Staff and Management

 Staff turnover is a huge issue in this industry, across the globe.
 Recruiting and training a new person is far more difficult and expensive than retaining.
 This more or less relates to the customer experience factor too.
 Good staff management is the key to a stellar customer experience.
 When you are unable to manage your staff, it not only leads to chaos in the restaurant but makes it difficult for you to expect dedication from your staff.

 More often than not, poor alignment of goals can cause a restaurant to see a spike in conflicts between staff members.
 Without setting clear goals and expectations, it can become difficult to have a sureshot way of understanding the root cause of staff conflicts or decline in staff performance.
 In addition to this, if managers don’t have the necessary leadership skills to manage a team, your restaurant performance will deteriorate faster than you can imagine.

 How to overcome this challenge: Think of you and your entire staff as a team.
 Good HR practices, well-planned shifts, regular training, and timely incentives will go a long way in retaining your staff.
 Appoint restaurant managers who are leaders, not dictators.
 “Managers who have walked a mile in the shoes of the people they are overseeing are more understanding, compassionate, and seek like-mindedness while providing insight into how best to relate to, approach, and motivate each member of their team”, says Chef Irvine.